-These loaves, however, have not yet been made perfect.
-Just as there was leaven in the loaves, so there is sin in the Church.
-When the Lord returns He will make us immortal and incorruptible, but that day has not yet come.
-For now we still have to deal with the sin that works throughout the body.
+However, these loaves have not yet been made perfect.
+Just as there was leaven in the loaves, so there's sin in the visible church.
+When the Lord returns He will make us immortal and incorruptible, but that blessed day has not yet come.
+For now we still must deal with the sin that works throughout the church.

-One of the key aspects of leaven is that it makes bread rise.
-Leaven doesn't actually make more bread, though; it just makes the bread appear to be larger than it really is.
-Likewise, sin has made the Church appear much larger than it really is.
-There are many people in our midst who claim to be Christians but are not.
-These people will be separated out when the Lord returns and will be left behind.
+One of the key charactristics of leaven is that it makes

+bread rise.
+Leaven doesn't actually make more bread, though.
+Instead it makes bread seem to be larger than it really is.
+Likewise, sin has made the church appear much larger than it actually is.
+There are many people in our midst who claim to be Christians but aren't.
+Those people will be separated out when the Lord returns for His church, and will be left behind.

-One other thing: right after this festival is described there are two verses that seem very out of place:
+Right after this festival is described there are two verses which seem out of place: